BruOp/personal-website/content/blog/frustum_culling/index.md

 date: "2020-12-12T15:00:00Z"
 description: SIMD Frustum Culling
 ---

+**Update:** After posting [this on twitter](https://twitter.com/BruOps/status/1342217298774532097?s=20), I received a few helpful suggestions to implement a more robust testing using the separating axis theorem.
+I'll implement and write up a follow up post soon, but I wanted to post this disclaimer that perhaps I was a bit too optimistic on just how many false negatives this method would produce.
+I'll include a more detailed explanation in the follow up.

 ## Introduction

 It's been a while!
 As it has been for many, 2020 has been a bit of a rollercoaster for me.
 Also at some point I decided to try and write my own DX12 rendering lib from scratch, and it was maybe ill advised from a "productively implement graphics techniques" perspective, but it's definitely forced me to read and write a lot more C/C++ code.
 But I digress, since that's not what this post is about and instead we'll be talking about how to reduce wasted work rendering objects out of view.